slashdevslashurandom/gxter/README.md

 GTA: San Andreas modifies the format further.
-Now it allows for storing either 8- or 16-bit characters (EFIGS versions of SA use 8-bit characters), and names of strings (but not tables) are replaced with CRC32 hashes.
+Now it allows for storing either 8- or 16-bit characters (EFIGS versions of SA use 8-bit characters), and names of strings (but not tables) are replaced with CRC32 (more specifically, CRC32-JAMCRC) hashes.
 According to documentation on game scripting (the GTA Modding wiki in particular), string names can now be up to 39 characters large, but in practice they still seem to be limited to 7 characters at most.
 (A variation on this format is also used by GTA IV.)

 Each format uses a different encoding.
 GTA III and VC's EFIGS versions use an ASCII-like encoding with select extended characters added afterwards, and some